-The Road System within the Ramah Navajo Bands jurisdiction is currently composed of approximately 29 paved miles and 451 miles of gravel surfaced or maintained earthen roadway routes (MAP 9).
+The road system within Ramah Navajo is currently composed of approximately 29 paved miles and 451 miles of gravel surfaced or maintained earthen roadway routes FIGURE 26.

-There are two bridges within the Ramah Navajo Bands jurisdiction.
-The main regional roadway passing along the northern tier of the Ramah Navajo Band Lands is NM 53.
-The main arterial and backbone of the Chapters road system is BIA 125, a north/south route which is paved its entire length.
+The main arterial and backbone of the Chapter's road system is BIA 125, a north/south route which is paved its entire length.
 The second most important roadway is BIA 122.
 BIA 122 surfacing is part pavement, part chip seal and part aggregate base course.
-There a numerous other routes with the Ramah Navajo Band lands and jurisdiction.
+There are numerous other roads/routes in Ramah Navajo.

-The Ramah Navajo Department of Transportation (RNDOT) management areas are subdivided in five (5) transportation system elements aligned with the units.
-Ramah Navajo Chapter through the Office of Grants and Contracts and the RNDOT performs leadership functions for the Chapter's road system that include, planning, design, construction, operations and maintenance.
+The Ramah Navajo Department Transportation (RNDOT) manage-ment areas are subdivided in five transportation system elements aligned with the units.
+The Chapter through the Office of Grants and Contracts and the RNDOT performs leadership functions for the Chapter's road system including planning, design, construction, operations and maintenance.
 Ramah Navajo's Long Range Transportation Plan is a living document and is updated periodically to adapt and incorporate transportation system needs and revisions.
-The road system strip maps maintained by RNDOT provide information and location of roads and road connectivity.
+The road system strip maintained by RNDOT provide information and location of roads and road connectivity.